 The skin of this delicious citrus is naturally puffy and soft.
 Stick your thumb in the bottom and peel!

-Yellow Fruits: Glowing Skin and Better Circulation
+Yellow Fruits: Encouraging Healthy Skin and Circulation

 Yellow fruits like bananas, pineapples, and lemons get their color from beta-carotene, which is not only great for your skin but also supports healthy eyes and circulation.
 Beta-carotene helps us produce Vitamin A, which is essential for maintaining healthy skin and vision.